free -h

 There are many tools for monitoring this, although one common tool is vmstat.

 To monitor the swap rate, look at the si and so columns which represent the Swap In and Swap Out rates.

 You should regularly monitor these rates so that you know the normal patterns for your specific setup.

 You should note what the rate normally is while your server is behaving properly without any problems, and then if your server starts having issues, you'll have something to compare the swap rates to.

 How can I make it so that my server goes back to 0 swap usage?

 You can reset your swap usage by turning swap off and then turning it back on.

-Then turn swap back on with the following command:
+To turn swap back on, run the following command:

 It is perfectly safe to run these commands as long as your server is not currently experiencing a low memory condition.